Language selection

 Graph data

-Year Production (millions of tonnes)
+Year Production (million tonnes)

 Newsprint Printing and writing paper Wood pulp